imagineeeinc/linux-config/lvim-keys.md

 # Keybinds Sheet
 This is a sheet full of usefull lunarvim keybinds and commands.
-These commands abd keybinds help you navigate better.
+These commands add keybinds help you navigate better.
 Both key binds and commands are put in the same file to simplify reading.
-Few of these keys are specific to my configratuon, thus a braket is next to it to suggest the actuall command/ keys.
+Few of these keys are specific to my configratuon, thus a braket is next to it to suggest the actual command/ keys.
 If you would like you can cutomize it and anything else in the `config.lua`
 ## Leader
 is a key to initlize some commands, in this config is the 'spacebar', you can customise it to be '/' if you like